stripe-archive/flow-to-typescript-codemod/NOTES.md

 ## React.AbstractComponent

 [AbstractComponent](https://flow.org/en/docs/react/types/#toc-react-abstractcomponent) is a Flow type that helps you construct higher order components, and there is no direct TypeScript equivalent.
-The identical type is a `ComponentType` with the type of `ref` modified.
-That is a lot more verbose, so we added the `Flow.AbstractComponent` utility to keep things concise.
+We remove the annotations of `AbstractComponent` and allow TypeScript to infer them.

 ## export type * from './foo`